Gzeu/dungeonforge/README.md

 ```
 dungeonforge/
 ├── index.html          # Main game file (all-in-one)
+├── game.html           # Alternative game mode
+├── game1.html          # CYBER DUNGEON (enhanced variant)
 ├── README.md           # This file
-└── .gitignore         # Git ignore rules
+└── .gitignore
 ```

-**Note**: This is a single-file implementation for simplicity and ease of deployment!
+> **Note**: This is a single-file implementation for simplicity and ease of deployment!

 ---